RWS/studio-api-docs/apiconcepts/terminology/building_a_plugin.md

 -----
 Since Trados Studio is a Microsoft .NET application, third-party plug-ins should be developed using Microsoft .Net Framework 4.5.2.
 The Trados Studio SDK comes with a number of Visual Studio project templates which give you a quick start to creating various types of plug-ins.

 In this topic, we will be creating a Translation Provider plug-in as an example.
 We will only focus on the aspects that are common to all types of plug-ins.
-For more information on building a Translation Provider plug-in specifically. ???

 First of all, make sure that you have followed the Setting up a Developer Machine information.